spring-media/adsolutions-implementationReference/publisher/musiktitel.md

 `adSSetup = {view: "d",`

-## 2. Switch for the 3th party scripts.
-We strictly recommend to set it as "false" only on pages for directsales campaign only to max out the revenue
+## 2. Switch for the 3th party scripts

+We strictly recommend to set it as "false" only on pages for directsales campaign only to max out the revenue.

 `	partners: true,`